Get 5% of discount using the code

 Here we name some must-buy items that you shouldn’t miss:

-• Textiles and Fashion: Ezcaray blankets, Manila shawls, handmade fans, chulapo hats, espadrilles, Ibizan style clothing, flamenco attire, and a selection of leather bags, belts, and goods.
+• Textiles and Fashion: Spain is known worldwide for its textile products.
+Look for items such as ezcaray blankets, Manila shawls, handmade fans, chulapo hats, espadrilles, Ibizan-style clothing, flamenco attire, and a selection of leather bags, belts, and goods.

 • Ceramics: Discover the finest ceramic pieces from Talavera, Sargadelos, Manises, and Úbeda.
-These pieces showcase plant motifs, geometric shapes, and an array of captivating and truly unique colors.
+The traditional pieces showcase plant motifs, geometric shapes, and an array of captivating and truly unique colors.

-• Sweets and Condiments: Damasquinados de Toledo, violet candies, napolitanas from La Mallorquina, saffron, olive oil (note that airlines only allow a maximum of 100 ml for liquids), and mouthwatering nougat.
+• Sweets and Condiments: Damasquinados de Toledo, violet candies, napolitanas from La Mallorquina, saffron, olive oil, and mouthwatering nougat all make great gifts to bring back home.

-• Miscellaneous: Postcards, refrigerator magnets, drawings, books, flamenco figurines, wineskins, sherry, paella pan, Menorcan gin, traditional headdresses, and Mallorcan pearls.
+• Miscellaneous: Postcards, refrigerator magnets, drawings, books, flamenco figurines, wineskins, sherry, paella pan, Menorcan gin, traditional headdresses, and Mallorcan pearls are all classics if you’re out of ideas for souvenirs.

 Top shopping destinations in Spain